 Not long after re-entering the forest at Indian Falls, you will burst out of the tree line and the trail becomes far more exciting.
 Follow yellow painted markers to stay on trail.

 Uneven boulders with footsteps forged into them, long wooden boards crossing swampy grassland and steep inclines will keep you on your toes.

 Even on a sunny, warm and calm day, it is likely to be windy up here.
 A more likely scenario is strong wind and horizontal rain battering you as you navigate the steeper sections of the climb.

 When we hiked in October, large sections of boulders on the main trail approaching the top were covered in thin layers of sheet ice.

 Safety aside, this is the most fun and interesting section on the Mount Marcy hiking trail.
 There are sections of fragile Alpine vegetation which must be avoided for preservation.

-Take In Spectacular Summit Views
+6. Take In Spectacular Summit Views

 You can see Mt Marcy summit from afar, which means you know your target and can set your mind to the goal.